 • Make sure fans are switched to summer mode.

-• Take actions during the middle of the day, so that you’re not trying to cool a hot house later in the day.
+• Take actions during the day, so you’re not trying to cool a hot house at night.
 For example, close blinds and curtains before the sun hits the window and heats the room.
 Consider using your air conditioner on a timer while you’re not home, to maintain a cooler house during the day.

 Choosing cooling appliances